 General

 The NDP feedback report is a mechanism for an HE AP to collect short feedbacks from multiple HE STAs in a more efficient manner than with the HE TB PPDU.
-The feedbacks (e.g. resource requests) are sent without data payloads in response to a Trigger frame.
-The feedbacks are not for channel sounding.
+The feedbacks are not for channel sounding. (#13199)

 (#6144)An HE AP sends an NDP Feedback Report Poll Trigger frame to solicit NDP feedback report response from many STAs that are identified by a range of scheduled AIDs in the Trigger frame.
-The NDP feedback report response from an HE non-AP STA is an HE TB PPDU without data payloads.
-An HE non-AP STA uses the information carried in the NDP Feedback Report Poll Trigger frame(#8485) to know if it is scheduled, and in this case, to derive the parameters for the transmission of the response.
+The NDP feedback report response from an HE non-AP STA is an HE TB PPDU without data payloads, as defined in 28.3.17 (HE TB NDP feedback PPDU). (#14130) An HE non-AP STA uses the information carried in the NDP Feedback Report Poll Trigger frame(#8485) to know if it is scheduled, and in this case, to derive the parameters for the transmission of the response.

 In this subclause, the NDP feedback report procedure is described.